NOPD’s Officer Vappie resumes original post on Mayor Cantrell’s security

 Officer Vappie’s return to his former duties is consistent with what occurs with any officer whose disciplinary action has concluded with minor departmental infractions.NOPD Interim Superintendent Michelle Woodfork

-The PIB reportedly found no major violations and on Thursday Mayor Cantrell released a statement.
+The PIB reportedly found no major violations and on Thursday, Cantrell released a statement.

-“The New Orleans Police Department’s (NOPD) practice is to return officers to their original duties once appropriate disciplinary action has been administered,” said Mayor LaToya Cantrell.
+“The New Orleans Police Department’s practice is to return officers to their original duties once appropriate disciplinary action has been administered,” said Cantrell.

 As of now, the NOPD is drafting an Executive Protection Policy to establish clear expectations for the security team in the future.